 - Offer children and young people with type 1 diabetes blood ketone testing strips and a meter and advise them and their family members or carers to test for ketonaemia if they are ill or have hyperglycaemia.

 Type 2 diabetes

 National Institute for Health and Care Excellence (NICE) recommendations for patients with type 2 diabetes

-- Self-monitoring skills.
+- The person's self-monitoring skills.

-- The quality and appropriate frequency of testing.
+- The quality and frequency of testing.

-- The impact on quality of life.
+- The impact on the person's quality of life.

-- The continued benefit.
+- The continued benefit to the person.